Fantasy basketball rankings 2025: Top sleepers, breakouts, busts

 Top 2025 Fantasy basketball sleepers

 One of the top 2025 Fantasy basketball sleepers the model is predicting: Bucks guard Kevin Porter Jr. After spending the 2023-24 season out of the league, Porter joined the Clippers last season before being acquired by Milwaukee at the trade deadline.
-He proceeded to become one of the Bucks most consistent players, averaging 11.7 points and 3.7 assists in just 19.9 minutes, with elite shooting as he converted 49.4% from the field and 40.8% from beyond the arc.
+He proceeded to become one of the Bucks most consistent players, averaging 11.7 points and 3.7 assists in just 19.9 minutes, and over his last five games of the season, Porter put up 20.2 points, 6.6 rebounds, 6.2 assists and 2.8 steals.
 Porter should see a huge jump in playing time this year with the injury and subsequent trade of Damian Lillard.

 Porter is penciled in to be Milwaukee's starting point guard, and outside of Giannis Antetokounmpo, no other player on the Bucks' 2025-26 roster averaged more than 2.9 assists last year.
 Thus, the team will need both his ball-handling and playmaking skills, and Porter has already shown he can produce when given ample minutes.
 In the 2022-23 season with Houston, he was one of just five NBA players to average at least 19 points, five rebounds, five assists and 1.4 steals per game.
+He is someone whose production should far exceed his 2025 Fantasy basketball ADP of 72.
 See more Fantasy basketball sleepers 2025 here.

 Top 2025 Fantasy basketball breakouts